Diane Gordon

 Diane Gordon is an American politician and a former member of the New York State Assembly who represented the East New York section of Brooklyn from 2001 to 2008.

 Political background

 On July 10, 2006, Gordon was indicted by the office of the Brooklyn District Attorney, who filed charges alleging that the assemblywoman offered to help a contractor obtain a $2 million parcel of land from the city if he would build her a house.
-On April 8, 2008, she was convicted on eight of nine counts, including: Two counts of receiving bribes, two counts of official misconduct and two counts of "receiving awards for official misconduct" and automatically vacated her Assembly seat.
+On April 8, 2008, she was convicted on eight of nine counts, including: Two counts of receiving bribes, two counts of official misconduct and two counts of receiving reward for official misconduct, automatically vacating her Assembly seat.
 On January 21, 2009, after six months of appeals, she began serving her two-to-six year jail term.

 Family

 Diane Gordon has three children named Misha, Mireille, and Helen with one child who is deceased.

 Residence

 Diane Gordon was born in Hemingway, South Carolina, and her home city is in Brooklyn, New York.